tetrapod00/godot-docs/getting_started/step_by_step/instancing.rst

 .. image:: img/instancing_scene_tabs.webp

-Select one of the instanced Ball nodes and, in the Inspector, set its Gravity Scale value to ``10``.
+Select one of the instanced Ball nodes and, in the Inspector, set its **Gravity Scale** value to ``10``.

 .. image:: img/instancing_property_gravity_scale.png

-A grey "revert" button appears next to the adjusted property.
+A grey :btn:`Revert` button appears next to the adjusted property.

 .. image:: img/instancing_property_revert_icon.png